Pereira-lab/QmihR/README.md

 				 --bowtie2 --bowtie2-path Software/bowtie2-2.2.7/

-In this case bacterial_reference_ref is the name of the reference database and is the name that should be passed to the reference flag in MicRNAh.
+In this case bacterial_reference_ref is the name of the reference database and is the name that should be passed to the reference flag in QmihR.

 IV.
 Input files